-Ready for a fun family movie night?!
-Check out these 10 kids movie night ideas to put a smile on your kiddos’ faces and enjoy an evening together at home!
+With so many of us staying at home more recently, it’s the perfect time for having family movie nights.
+Want to make it extra fun?
+Check out these 9 move night movie ideas for kids to put a smile on your kiddos’ faces and enjoy an evening together at home!

-Try shopping your local party store.
-We found an amazing package of movie-themed decorations for only $10.
+Try shopping at your local party store’s online site.
+We found an amazing package of movie-themed decorations for only $10 on Amazon.
 We surrounded the TV and decorated our refreshments table to make it look super festive.
 We also purchased popcorn bags so that each child could have their own, like in a real movie theater.

 Instead of the standard movie decorations, you can also consider a theme night.
 We did a “Cool Runnings” theme night at our house recently where we watched the movie, had tropical Jamaica-themed decorations hanging up, and enjoyed Jamaican jerk chicken for dinner!

-When it comes to an at home movie night for the kids, we’re all about making it casual and comfy.
+When it comes to an at-home movie night for the kids, we’re all about making it casual and comfy.
 We told kids they could even come in their pajamas if they wanted to.
-Make sure to have blanket and pillows available so that everyone can get comfortable.
+Make sure to have blankets and pillows available so that everyone can get comfortable.

-Here are some ideas for your own popcorn mix in bar:
+Here are some kid-friendly ideas for your popcorn mix in bar:

 - Mini marshmallows